James W. Fifield Jr.

 James William Fifield Jr. (June 5, 1899 – February 25, 1977) was an American Congregational minister who led the First Congregational Church in Los Angeles and was co-founder and president of the conservative free-market organization Spiritual Mobilization.

-Nicknamed "The Apostle to Millionaires", Fifield was instrumental in ushering in the "unholy alliance" of corporate-funded Christianity and Christian identity politics in the United States.
-Politically conservative but doctrinally liberal, he crafted an interpretation of the Bible that catered to his congregation.
-Notably, Fifield dismissed the many passages in the New Testament about wealth and poverty, and instead assured the elite that their worldly success was a sign of God’s blessings.
+Fifield emerged as one of the leading Protestant opponents of the Social Gospel, arguing that Christianity was fundamentally aligned with individual liberty, free enterprise, and limited government.
+Nicknamed "The Apostle to Millionaires", he was instrumental in ushering in an alliance of corporate-funded Christianity and Christian identity politics in the United States.

 Early life

 Born in Chicago, Fifield grew up in Kansas City, Missouri, where his father was a Congregational minister.
 After having served in the infantry during World War I, he received a Master of Arts degree from University of Chicago in 1921.
 In 1924, he obtained a Bachelor of Divinity degree from the Chicago Theological Seminary and was ordained a minister.